TC-Elulade/Concept_art_Generator_UAL_Thesis/README.md

 # Concept Art Generator (UAL Thesis)
 This repository contains notebooks for using the concept art generator and a tutorial for those who would like to finetune their own stable diffusion model.
 Stable diffusion is the best method for text-to-image generation, so I chose this method for generative concept art as it allows the user to have more control.

+If you would like to learn about the thesis project itself (motivation, background research and result evaluation), you can watch the video presentation [here](https://youtu.be/t5nQ_T2tKzA).

 ## Important Links
 If you would like to use the code to try out the generator on your computer or would like to follow the finetuning tutorial, please take note that a good portion of this project was done with a Huggingface account.
 Also, look through the following links for resources that could help you: